sethreidnz/react-introduction-tutorial/05-Component-Props.md

 As you can see above you can render values from variables by putting them inside `{}`'s using the same syntax as [Template Literals in ES2015](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals).
-This can be seen in the above examples and in our app in the `EmployeeListItem` component:
+This can be seen in the above examples and in our app in the `EmployeeListItem` component in the `step-5` branch:

 ``` javascript